DO YOU WANT TO GET WELL? (JOHN 5:1-14)

 9 At once the man was cured; he picked up his mat and walked.
 The day on which this took place was a Sabbath, 10 and so the Jews said to the man who had been healed, “It is the Sabbath; the law forbids you to carry your mat.”
 11 But he replied, “The man who made me well said to me, 'Pick up your mat and walk.'“ 12 So they asked him, “Who is this fellow who told you to pick it up and walk?”
 13 The man who was healed had no idea who it was, for Jesus had slipped away into the crowd that was there.

 Orthodox Jews are very particular about observing the Sabbath.
-They do not work, drive or carry things or people from one domain to the other on the Sabbath, including house keys, prayer books, canes or walkers, and even infants, so the sages of the Talmud devised a way to allow for carrying in public without breaking the rule.
+They do not work, transport or carry things or people from one domain to the other on the Sabbath, including house keys, prayer books, canes or walkers, and even infants, so the sages of the Talmud devised a way to allow for carrying in public without breaking the rule.
 Through this means, called an eruv, communities are able to turn a large area into one that is considered, for Jewish law purposes, a large private domain, in which items may be carried.

 The Los Angeles Eruv is one of the largest in the nation and encloses most of the Los Angeles metro area.
 Erected in 2002, the eruv has a circumference of about 40 miles and is enclosed by the 405 freeway on the west, the 101 freeway on the north and east and the 10 freeway on the south.
-The space within 15 feet high fishing line or wire is considered one space and people will be able to transport children in strollers or adults in wheelchairs within it without breaking the law.
+The space within 15 feet high fishing line or wire is considered one space and people will be able to transport children in strollers or adults in wheelchairs within it without breaking the law. http://www.neontommy.com/news/2011/02/freedom-within-bounds-inside-la-s-eruv-communities

-The man had no-choice if he wanted to be healed on the Sabbath.
+The man had no choice if he wanted to be healed on the Sabbath.
 No matter what he did, he was working.
 The only time it was not considered work was for an angel to do the work for you and a person or a group to get you into the pool, but never on a Saturday or the Sabbath.

 Jesus left him purposely on his own and for his good.
-The "crowd" (v 3) had gathered for the first time in the book to hear the man confess that he had help and admit he followed orders in the imperative mood.
-The crowd and the Jews expected him to bear the consequences, break his silence and, in a sense, burn his bridges with the Lord (v 7 "kurios).
+The “crowd” (v 3) had gathered for the first time in the book to hear the man confess that he had help and admit he followed orders in the imperative mood.
+The crowd and the Jews expected him to bear the consequences, break his silence and, in a sense, burn his bridges with the Lord (v 7 “kurios).
 The man with no strength discovered he had the strength to confess his Lord and confront the Jews.
-The man was not being clever or evasive; he did not know who healed him, which is a fact.
-In fact, he pointed the problem and shortened the imperatives to two -- pick and walk (v 11), implying he followed orders.
-The imperative he skipped was "get up."
+The man was not being clever or evasive; he did not know who healed him, which was a fact.
+In fact, he pointed the problem and shortened the imperatives to two – pick and walk (v 11), implying he followed orders.
+The imperative he skipped was “get up.”
 He did not tell a lie because the thing most Jews were concerned with was breaking the Sabbath, but he admitted to it.

 Break the Spell of Sin